RutujaMavkar1204/Book_Finder_Aganitha/README.md

-# Book_Finder_Aganitha
-A React app that integrates with the Open Library API to search books by title, display details like author, publish year, and cover, with filtering options and a clean, responsive UI.
 # 📖 Book Finder

 Book Finder is a React-based web application that allows users to search for books quickly and view details such as title, author(s), first publish year, and cover images.
 It uses the **Open Library Search API** to provide a smooth and responsive experience for students, readers, and researchers.